Words beginning with: A . B . C . D . E . F . G . H . I . J . K . L . M . N . O . P . Q . R . S . T . U . V . W . X . Y . Z . Abbreviations used

 quickie Noun.
 A brief sexual liason.
 E.g."I'm off home for my lunch break, for a quickie with the wife, it beats eating in the company cafeteria."

 quick sticks Adv.
 Quickly.
-E.g."If the rash doesn't clear up within the next 24 hours you better get to the doctor quick sticks, cos it probably means you've caught something serious."
+E.g."If the rash doesn't clear up within the next 24 hours you better get to the doctor quick sticks, because it probably means you've caught something serious."

 quid Noun.
 One pound sterling.

 quids-in Noun.
-In profit.
+In profit, wealthy.
 E.g."After the deduction of my expenses I was still quids-in."
 See 'quid'.

 quilt Noun.
 A feeble or pathetic person.
 (Liverpool use)